 Additionally, the library actively tries to collect print resources published by and about the Department of Commerce in our DOC Archives collection.
 While far from comprehensive, this area of our collection is unique and full of hidden gems.

-Databases containing government documents have been sorted by branch, but many more resources exist freely on the internet.
+Subscription databases containing government documents are a great place to start your search.
+Other resources exist freely on the internet.
 Some of the more popular ones are listed below and could be of use during your research.

 These websites are openly available on the internet: